egonw/chembl.rdf/README.markdown

     https://www.ebi.ac.uk/chembldb/index.php/faq#faq29

-If you use this RDF version of ChEMBL, you are invited to cite this paper, pending a more dedicated paper, where the RDF version of ChEMBL has been used and
+If you use this RDF version of ChEMBL, you should cite this paper, pending a more dedicated paper, where the RDF version of ChEMBL has been used and
 demonstrated: